HMuraja/p5-book-review/README.md

 ### Follow

-When signed in user can follow and unfollow other profiles by simply clciking on the follow button either next to the profile on popular profiles(visible only on larger screens) or the button on the profile page.
+When signed in user can follow and unfollow other profiles by simply clicking on the follow button either next to the profile on popular profiles(visible only on larger screens) or the button on the profile page.

 THe follow button is light blue/grey when not followed and green once followed.
 Clicking again on followed button, will lead user unfollowing the profile.